jcklie/anki-maobi/README.md

     <div id="character-target-div"></div>

 on the question side.
 In its position, the quiz will be inserted.
+In addition, an optional button may be inserted in the template to reveal the current character's strokes:

+    <button id="reveal-character">Reveal</button>

 You can add or overwrite the default style by using the `character-target-div` id, by adding e.g.

     #character-target-div > div {
         background-color: magenta;